-Eloise Dethier-Eaton is a Belgo-British artist working across the media of drawing, painting, printmaking and photography.
+Eloise Dethier-Eaton is a Belgo-British artist whose multi-disciplinary practice includes painting, paper marbling, printmaking and photography.

-For inquiries about commissions, collaborations and purchasing artworks, or if you just fancy a chat, please get in touch:
+For inquiries about commissions, collaborations and purchasing artworks, please get in touch:

 Sign up to my newsletter below to hear about upcoming exhibitions and new work in progress

 + receive a 10% discount on your first order from my online shop: